splytanalytics/splyt-cpp/readme.md

 ```
 make unix
 ```
-It will build the file and place it in "lib/libsplyt.so", link the file with your compiler along with the Splyt header files and include the needed header:
+It will build the file and place it in "lib/libsplyt.so", link the file with your compiler along with the Splyt header files located in "src" and "platform/curl", then include the needed header:
 ```c++
 #include "splyt.h"
 ```